whitneyburton/portfolios/students/1510/steve-pentler/20160309-steve-pentler-m3.markdown

 ### Community

 * I help keep Regis busy after he finishes work
-* I help people with styling issues and design
+* I general counsel for styling issues and design
 * I am a father figure for Jordan
 * I have the best eye-wear at Turing
 * I work the dishwasher machine